annaesvensson/yellow-help/task-list.md

 - [x] Updated themes, CSS for coloured block elements has changed.
 Make it more intuitive.
 - [x] Updated website, more information about latest product changes.
 People want more information.
 - [ ] Updated website, Swedish translation for missing help pages.
 Better multi language documentation.
-- [ ] Published comment extension, it's no longer experimental.
-Due to public demand.
-- [x] Published include extension, it's no longer experimental.
-Give users more flexibility.
-- [ ] Published math extension, it's no longer experimental.
-Due to scientific demand.
-- [ ] Published maintenance extension, it's no longer experimental.
-Due to practical demand.
-- [ ] Published SMTP extension, send emails to remote server.
-Websites may not have a working mail system.
 - [ ] Tested performance with thousands of content files.
 For people who make large websites.

 ## How to improve code